Environmental Justice · California

 • Setting up partnership agreements and communicating with air district staff

-• Implementing different types of community air monitoring projects with low cost sensors
+• Implementing community air monitoring projects with low cost sensors

-• Working with academic researchers to field test emerging monitoring technologies
+• Working with academic researchers to field test emerging technologies

 • Volatile Organic Compounds and Methane Monitoring